 Analysis and Test Results

-A fleece jacket needs to offer performance that'll come in handy while you're out and about and relaxing throughout the year.
-There are many different types and weights, with varying levels of warmth and breathability, and each one aimed at a specific use.
+There are many different types and weights, with varying levels of warmth and breathability, all of which excel or struggle under different but specific situations.
 To better understand how we scored each one, we evaluated them for performance on six separate metrics: warmth, comfort, breathability, layering ability, water resistance, and weight.

 Related: Buying Advice for Fleece Jackets

 Purchasing a fleece jacket often involves a series of tradeoffs.
-If you are looking for something super toasty, it's not going to be the most breathable or packable, and if you want it to have some additional weather resistance to it, it will cost you in weight and coziness.
+If you are looking for something super toasty, it may not be the most breathable or packable, and if you want it to have some additional weather resistance to it, it may cost you in weight and coziness.
 While a bigger price tag doesn't always correlate to better performance, the more expensive models typically use newer materials that are lighter and/or more breathable while still providing warmth.
 Some higher-priced models will have a slimmer fit with articulated sleeves for a better range of motion and easier layering.

 Warmth is one of the critical things to consider when buying a fleece jacket; the purpose of this layer is to help trap and retain our body heat in chilly conditions.
 For our test, the warmth rating accounts for 20 percent of the overall score.
 The warmth is often determined by the thickness of the material (thicker is usually warmer), but many other features can add or detract from it.
 Cozy hoods, thumb loops, elastic cuffs, drawstring hems, and tighter weaves that help block the wind all add up to additional warmth, warranting a bump in the score.
 Keep in mind that if you want to use your fleece as part of a layering system, then a jacket can be too warm, so warmth might not be your top priority.